Do you still have to pay if your credit card balance is zero?

 How a zero balance may impact your credit score

 You may have heard that it benefits your credit score to carry a small balance from month to month.
 There's no evidence to support this financial advice.
-According to the Consumer Financial Protection Bureau (CFPB), paying off your credit card balance in full every month is one factor that could potentially help improve your credit score.
+According to the Consumer Financial Protection Bureau (CFPB)Opens overlay, paying off your credit card balance in full every month is one factor that could potentially help improve your credit score.

 The balance on your credit card may impact your credit utilization ratio, which is one of several considerations credit reporting agencies use to assess your credit score.
 For credit cards, the credit utilization ratio is calculated based on the balance you owe compared to your available credit on your accounts.
+Your credit card balance is typically reported to these agencies on the statement closing date, not your payment due date.

 If you consistently pay your balance in full, this could be a step toward raising your credit score.
 But keep in mind that multiple factors impact your score.